cseanburns/geo-titles/manuscript/title-manuscript.md

 ```
 <figcaption>*Fig. 1: Example Scopus query to retrieve bibliographic records from one journal.*</figcaption>

-We wanted to focus on journals that
+We focused on journals that
-publish papers with social science perspective.
+published papers with a social science perspective and
-After reviewing the data,
+less on science and technical processing,
+as noted in @kim_kim24.
-we therefore removed two chemistry journals
+We therefore removed two chemistry journals
 (*Journal of Chemical Information and Modeling* and
 *Journal of Cheminformatics*) and
 two computer science journals
 (*IEEE Transactions on Information Theory* and
 *Journal of Classification*).
-This resulted in 56
-unique journal titles.
+Our analysis thus includes 10032 article records
+across the 56 journals.

 The bibliographic records are in English,
 but some titles were written in other languages